pbialas7-Lectures/Graphics3DCode/Assignments/10_Mesh/README.md

 that does nothing.
 Primitives are added to mesh using the `add_primitive` method.

 Mesh class also assumes using a predefined set of vertex attributes that are specified by the `xe::Attribute` enum.
 The values of the enum correspond to the location value of the corresponding attribute in vertex shader.
 Adding the attribute to the mesh is done using the `add_attribute` method.
-This method is similar to the `glVertexAttribPointer` function, but it does not require the `stride` argument as it was already provided in the constructor, and uses the `Attribute` enum instead of the attribute index.
+This method is similar to the `glVertexAttribPointer` function, but it does not require the `stride` argument as it is already provided in the constructor (see description below), and uses the `Attribute` enum instead of the attribute index.

 1. We will store the meshes in the vector of meshes in the `SimpleShapeApplication` class, so please add the field
    ```c++